 Getting Ready to Create New User Roles

 There are two ways to create, edit or delete user roles in WordPress.

 1. Modify WordPress User Roles via Plugin

 Sometimes a plugin that can control user roles in WordPress offers the simplest solution.
 There are lots of plugins for adding, modifying and deleting user roles and capabilities.
-I would suggest trying out User Role Editor plugin.
+I would suggest trying out the User Role Editor plugin.

 Once installed and activated, from the left pane, navigate to Users → User Role Editor.

 As you can see, there are a lot of options to add/modify/delete.